JYing-L/agent-study/README.md

 # agent-study
-it's a process of ai agent study first is agent-demo name as "travel assistant"
+it's a process of ai agent study from datawhale China the first is agent-demo name as "travel assistant"